Should you have a campervan with a toilet or without?

 - Finding a dump station is difficult (almost impossible in South America)

 - Not environmentally friendly

 It takes up more space than a porta-potti so more suited to larger campervans and RVs.

-Most of the solid deposits into a toilet consist of little more than water, regardless of how it looks!
+Most of the solid deposits into a portable toilet consist of little more than water, regardless of how it looks!

-A composting toilet works by evaporating most of the liquid and the rest decomposes with the help of a little fertilising substance like soil or coco coir and a small fan to keep air circulating inside the poop box and extracted out of the vent pipe.
+A composting toilet works by evaporating most of the liquid and the rest decomposes with the help of a little fertilizing substance like soil or coco coir and a small fan to keep air circulating inside the poop box and extracted out of the vent pipe.

-Dumping the poop is an infrequent, easy and comparatively clean job compared to the chemical toilet too.
+Dumping the poop is an infrequent, easy and comparatively, clean job compared to the chemical toilet too.

 Because it contains no chemicals, dumping is easy too.

 In our opinion, a composting toilet is the best portable toilet for a campervan.